Solving Vehicle Routing Problem Using Quantum Approximate Optimization Algorithm: Ising Formulation of VRP

 From Eq. (\ref{eq:12}), we can represent minimization of $H_{VRP}$ as a quadratic unconstrained binary optimization (QUBO) problem which is isomorphic to the ising problem.
 In general, a QUBO problem for a graph $G = (N,V)$ may be defined as:

 Here the quadratic coefficient $Q$ represents the edge weight i.e., coupling or interaction between two nodes, the linear coefficient $g$ represents the node weight i.e., contribution from individual nodes, and the term $c$ is a constant offset.
-Therefore, in the QUBO formulation \cite{bib_DWAVE} of $H_{VRP}$ given in Eq. (\ref{eq:6}), these coefficients will be:
+In order to find these coefficient in the QUBO forumations \cite{bib_DWAVE} of $H_{VRP}$ given in Eq. (\ref{eq:6}) we first put in Eqs. (\ref{eq:add1}-\ref{eq:add2}) in Eqs. (\ref{eq:8}-\ref{eq:9}) respectively, then expand and regroup Eq. (\ref{eq:6}) according to Eq. (\ref{eq:13}).